BenM4k/First_Capstone_Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and all My Micronauts partners for their help on this project
+I would like to thank Microverse and all My Micronauts partners for their help on this project.

+I would like to thank Cindy Shin, the author of this design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>